New research shows artificial intelligence (AI) will be a powerful tool in aiding diagnosis—and preventing medical error.

 Experienced medical malpractice lawyers can help you today

-The law firm of Schochor, Federico and Staton, P.A. provides compassionate client service and aggressive legal representation for individuals and families hurt by medical mistake.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. provides compassionate client service and aggressive legal representation for individuals and families hurt by medical mistake.
 Serving clients throughout the country from offices in Baltimore, Maryland, and Washington, DC for more than 35 years, we offer a free consultation to discuss your case.
 Contact us or call 410-234-1000 today.